Riffsmith/bookorbit-readest-sync/docs/phase-5-design-temp.md

 6. Whether `device_id`/`device` on the singular PUT endpoint have any server-side validation (e.g., rejecting an empty string) that could turn an edge case into a 400.
 7. The exact numeric values of `socketutil.LARGE_BLOCK_TIMEOUT`/`LARGE_TOTAL_TIMEOUT` (module not present in the provided source), which would confirm whether BookOrbit's own KOReader plugin gives itself materially more headroom than the bridge's default 30s.

+None of these affect the client's correctness as implemented; they inform tuning and Phase 6's fallback-trigger design.

 ---

-## 17. Proposed package layout
+## 17. Package layout (as implemented)

 ```
 internal/bookorbit/
-  doc.go            (package doc; drop "stub" language once implemented)
+  doc.go            (package doc)
   client.go          (Client, NewClient, all four methods, sentinel errors, helpers)
-  client_test.go     (new — the §14 matrix, stubDoer pattern reused from internal/readest)
+  client_test.go     (full unit-test matrix; stubDoer pattern reused from internal/readest)
-  models.go          (extended: MatchCandidate.MetadataAmbiguous, MatchCheckRequest device
+  models.go          (MatchCandidate.MetadataAmbiguous, MatchCheckRequest device fields +
-                       fields + WithMatchCheck, BulkProgressResponse.Unmatched,
+                       WithMatchCheck, BulkProgressResponse.Unmatched,
                        UpdateProgressRequest + WithUpdateProgress)
-  models_test.go     (extended: assert MetadataAmbiguous round-trips, assert MatchCheckRequest
+  models_test.go     (asserts MetadataAmbiguous round-trips, MatchCheckRequest device
-                       device fields present; TestClientStubReturnsNotImplemented removed)
+                       fields present, BulkProgressResponse decoding, UpdateProgressRequest
+                       wire shape)
 ```

-No new files beyond `client_test.go`; no subpackage — `internal/bookorbit` stays flat, matching the precedent set by keeping `internal/readest` flat through Phases 3–4 (same reasoning: the types are only consumed by this package and the future engine, and a split would be churn without benefit).
+No subpackage — `internal/bookorbit` stays flat, matching the precedent set by keeping `internal/readest` flat through Phases 3–4 (the types are only consumed by this package and the engine, and a split would be churn without benefit).

 ---

-## 18. Files that will be modified or created
+## 18. Files modified or created

-**Modify:**
+**Modified:**
 - `internal/bookorbit/models.go` — §4.2 additions/corrections.
-- `internal/bookorbit/client.go` — implement all four methods; add sentinel error block; add `timeout`/`now` fields; remove `ErrNotImplemented` once no method returns it.
+- `internal/bookorbit/client.go` — implemented all four methods; sentinel error block; `timeout`/`now` fields; the Phase 2 foundation's `ErrNotImplemented` was removed once no method returned it (`internal/sync/engine.go` has its own distinct `sync.ErrNotImplemented`, unaffected).
-- `internal/bookorbit/models_test.go` — remove `TestClientStubReturnsNotImplemented`; extend `TestMatchCheckRequestShape` (or add a sibling test) to cover the new device fields and `MetadataAmbiguous`.
+- `internal/bookorbit/models_test.go` — removed `TestClientStubReturnsNotImplemented`; extended coverage for the new device fields and `MetadataAmbiguous`.
-- `cmd/bridge/main.go` — **assumption flagged, not verified**: the provided sources do not include `main.go`, so I cannot confirm whether it already constructs a `bookorbit.Client`.
-If it does, the call site needs the new `timeout` constructor argument (pending §20-D).
-This must be checked at implementation time rather than assumed.

-**Create:**
+- `cmd/bridge/main.go` — the `bookorbit.NewClient(...)` call site was updated with the new trailing `timeout` argument, sourced from `cfg.Bridge.HTTPTimeout`, matching how `readest.NewClient` is already wired.

+**Created:**
-- `internal/bookorbit/client_test.go` — the full §14 matrix.
+- `internal/bookorbit/client_test.go` — the full unit-test matrix (§14).

 ---

-## 19. Public API changes
+## 19. Public API — net changes from the Phase 2 foundation

-- `API.BulkProgress` signature changes from `(ctx, req) error` to `(ctx, req) (BulkProgressResponse, error)` — **breaking**, but nothing in the codebase yet depends on the old signature (only the stub itself and its own test).
+- `API.BulkProgress` signature changed from `(ctx, req) error` to `(ctx, req) (BulkProgressResponse, error)` — breaking, but nothing in the codebase depended on the old signature besides the stub itself and its own test.
-- `API` gains `UpdateProgress(ctx, req UpdateProgressRequest) error` — additive.
+- `API` gained `UpdateProgress(ctx, req UpdateProgressRequest) error` — additive.
-- `MatchCandidate` gains `MetadataAmbiguous bool` — additive.
+- `MatchCandidate` gained `MetadataAmbiguous bool` — additive.
-- `MatchCheckRequest` gains `DeviceID`/`DeviceModel`/`PluginVersion`/`DeviceTime` — additive (existing callers that don't set them get empty strings, then the client overwrites them anyway per §7.4).
+- `MatchCheckRequest` gained `DeviceID`/`DeviceModel`/`PluginVersion`/`DeviceTime` — additive.
-- `BulkProgressResponse.Updated` is removed and replaced by `Unmatched []string` — **breaking**, but again nothing depends on the old field.
+- `BulkProgressResponse.Updated` was removed and replaced by `Unmatched []string` — breaking, but nothing depended on the old field.
 - New exported sentinel errors: `ErrUnauthorized`, `ErrBadRequest`, `ErrUnsupportedEndpoint`, `ErrRateLimited`, `ErrServer`, `ErrNetwork`, `ErrMalformedResponse`, `ErrBodyTooLarge`.
-- `ErrNotImplemented` is removed from `internal/bookorbit` once no method returns it (confirmed unused elsewhere — `internal/sync/engine.go` has its own distinct `sync.ErrNotImplemented`, not this one).
+- `ErrNotImplemented` was removed from `internal/bookorbit` (no method returns it anymore).
-- `NewClient` gains a `timeout time.Duration` parameter — pending approval (§20-D).
+- `NewClient` gained a `timeout time.Duration` parameter, wired through from `cmd/bridge/main.go`.

 ---

-## 20. Explicit decisions requiring approval before implementation
+## 20. Status

+Implemented and accepted.
+All decisions previously flagged for approval in this design were resolved as follows and are now load-bearing in the shipped code, not open questions:

-- **A.** `BulkProgress` return-type fix (`error` → `(BulkProgressResponse, error)`).
-Recommended as effectively mandatory — confirm.
+- `BulkProgress` returns `(BulkProgressResponse, error)`.
-- **B.** `MatchCheckRequest`/`MatchCandidate`/`BulkProgressResponse` model corrections in §4.2(a–c).
-Recommended, verified gaps — confirm.
+- The §4.2(a–c) model corrections are in place.
-- **C.** Add `UpdateProgress` now, in Phase 5, per the roadmap's explicit call-out — vs. deferring the whole method to Phase 6 alongside its fallback policy.
-Recommend implementing the endpoint now, policy later.
+- `UpdateProgress` is implemented now; the fallback *policy* (when to use it instead of `BulkProgress`) is deferred to Phase 6, per the roadmap.
-- **D.** Add a `timeout time.Duration` constructor parameter, honored as a per-call deadline (mirrors Phase 4 Decision D) — vs. relying solely on the injected `Doer`'s own timeout.
+- `NewClient` takes a `timeout time.Duration`, honored as a per-call deadline.
-- **E.** Client overwrites device-wrapper fields (`DeviceID`/`DeviceModel`/`PluginVersion`/`DeviceTime`) on every request at send time, ignoring whatever the caller populated.
-Recommended per §7.4/§15.5 — confirm, since it means `WithDevice`/`WithMatchCheck`/`WithUpdateProgress` become convenience-only rather than load-bearing.
+- The client overwrites the device-wrapper fields on every request at send time; `WithDevice`/`WithMatchCheck`/`WithUpdateProgress` are convenience constructors only.
-- **F.** Error taxonomy naming and the specific inclusion of `ErrUnsupportedEndpoint` (404/405) as a distinct sentinel for future fallback-trigger use, despite no direct reference precedent for this exact endpoint pair (§15.7) — confirm the extrapolation is acceptable.
+- `ErrUnsupportedEndpoint` (404/405) exists as its own sentinel for Phase 6's future fallback-trigger use.
-- **G.** `ErrBodyTooLarge`'s classification as strictly non-retryable, deliberately diverging from the plugin's own (likely buggy) treatment of `"body_too_large"` as retryable — confirm the deviation.
+- `ErrBodyTooLarge` is classified as strictly non-retryable, a deliberate divergence from the plugin's own (likely buggy) treatment of `"body_too_large"` as retryable.

-Stopping here as instructed — awaiting approval before any Phase 5 implementation.
+Phase 6 (the sync engine) is next.